killerasus/nvidia-cuda-acceleration/README.md

-# nvidia-cuda-acceleration
+# Nvidia CUDA Fundamentals

-Exercises for the Nvidia CUDA Acceleration course
+Exercises for the Nvidia CUDA Fundamentals course